 I’m still spinning the silk hankies.
 Each one is easier, and I can see improvement.
 When I have a few more small skeins they’ll meet the natural dyes I prepared.
 I’m also working on some other fibers at my wheel.
 I have to find a good chair to use outside when the weather is nice.

 I have several patterns I need to finish writing and editing.
-To help, I’m taking Edie Eckman’s course, Crochet Pattern Writing Workshop.
+To help, I’m taking Edie Eckman’s course, Crochet Pattern Writing Workshop (or via this affiliate link if you’re inclined).
 Edie’s a great teacher and also an amazing (patient) tech editor.
 This self-paced course is helping me think more clearly about not only about how I write my crochet and knit patterns, but how I communicate in general.

 There are two designs where I want the patterns to be as size-inclusive as possible while keeping what makes them a fun knit.
 One is the shawl-poncho design in Oink Pigments I’ve been working on for over a year.
 I finally figured out how to fix my grading issue in theory but haven’t had time to work out the math.
 The other is the Transposon vest in LGF Suris.
 I knew when I first designed it, I was in a bit over my head in the pattern writing department.
 I’ve figured it out and I hope to work on editing the pattern soon.